zlatnaspirala/matrix-engine-wgpu/readme.md

 `main.js` is the main instance for the Ultimate Yahtzee game template.
 It contains the game context, e.g., `dices`.

+What ever you find here onder main.js is open source part.
+Next level of upgrade is commercial part.

 For a clean startup without extra logic, use `empty.js`.
 This minimal build is ideal for online editors like CodePen or StackOverflow snippets.